CodeYourFuture/curriculum/content/js2/blocks/one-pair/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Explain how to split a string up into an array' 2='Destructure an array of length 2'
+    1='Suggest a way of splitting a string up into an array' 2='Destructure an array of length 2'
 +++